mithril-security/blind_llama_client/docs/docs/concepts/attested-tls.md

 ### Client side

-When the end user connects to the BlindLlama server, the client will receive the following from the server:
+When the end user connects to the BlindLlama server, the client will receive the following assets from the server:
   + The server's TLS certificate from the connection
   + The cryptographic proof file from the server
+  + A certificate chain used to verify the TPM's signature.

 ![certificates-light](../../assets/certificates-light.png#only-light)
 ![certificates-dark](../../assets/certificates-dark.png#only-dark)

-This proof file contains a hash of the server's TLS certificate, which is automatically verified against the certificate of the current connection.
+This proof file contains a hash of the server's TLS certificate, which is automatically verified against the TLS certificate of the current connection.

 If the TLS certificate hash in the proof file does not match the hash of the TLS certificate of the server in the current connection, the connection will fail and an error is raised.

+This prevents man-in-the-middle attacks.
+If a malicious server were to intercept and forward the expected proof file, we would still be alerted to the fact that the server we are communicating with does not have the expected TLS certificate hash, and communications with this server would end there.

 ![matching-light](../../assets/matching-light.png#only-light)
 ![matching-dark](../../assets/matching-dark.png#only-dark)